 There were other important individual cats in the early years.
 Here are two more from the American cat fancy and then I will leave it at that:

-Well, we know how it turned out.
-You can see the up to date version of this cat breed on this page together with a tabled summarized version of the history of the breed focusing on what happened in the latter part of the 20th century.
+You can see the up-to-date version of this cat breed on this page together with a tabled summarized version of the history of the breed focusing on what happened in the latter part of the 20th century.
 In short it is what happened after what is discussed here.